 Keeping a record of your evolution will allow you to look at your notebook every time your mood declines, whether due to a situation that has caused you fear or due to any circumstance.
 It will allow you to feel proud of your progress and raise your self-efficacy.
 Progress in overcoming fear is not always linear; there may be relapses.
 Still, it is possible to improve with perseverance and determination.
 Also, writing about your emotions will help you vent.

 Maybe your friends or family are not as afraid as you.
-Communicating how driving in fog makes you feel or talking to the people who you rely on for support can make it easier to deal with fears.
+Communicating how driving in fog makes you feel or talking to the people you rely on for support can make it easier to deal with overcoming fear.
 Likewise, it is likely that your friends and family have gone through similar experiences and can give you valuable recommendations.
 Although simply with their affection and time, you will perceive that your resources to face any adversity increase.

 Finding people who go through the same situation as us is beneficial in practically all areas of life.
 If we believe that what happens to us is unusual and we feel misunderstood, or it is difficult for us to talk about these problems, finding ourselves in front of another person who has to face the same circumstances (or communicating with them virtually) will allow us to open up and share experiences that enable us to acquire strategies that would not have occurred to us otherwise.